 The Lindy Hop, named after aviator Charles Lindbergh and his solo flight from New York to Paris in 1927, is a rhythmical and groovy couple dance, originally created to big band music in the Harlem ballrooms around the time of the depression.
 The dance form is based on a traditional lead- and follow structure, but opens up for an endless amount of improvisations and individual interpretations.
 The Lindy Hop can be danced to all kind of tempi, offers both closed and intimate patterns, traditional open figures, solo steps, and occasionally it also takes to the air.
-Inbedded (3 out of 17 classes) in the full-time programs in Lindy Hop are one class each of three dances, that historically have been connected and important for the development of the Lindy Hop: African, Tap and partnered Mambo.
-Back in the days, these dances were closely linked to and influential on the Lindy Hop.
+Inbedded (two out of 17 classes) in the full-time programs in Lindy Hop are one class each of two dances, that historically have been connected and important for the development of the Lindy Hop: Tap and African.
+Back in the days, these dances directly or indirectly were linked to and influential on the Lindy Hop.

 Origin: Harlem in New York City during the late 1920s and into the early 1940s.

 Music: mainly traditional swing, but also other forms of jazz related music meant for dancing.

 Synonyms: Jitterbug, Swing and Jive.

 Film clips: A Day at the Races (1937), Swing Fever (1943) and Jammin' the Blues (1944).

 Please notice that the registrations for IntermediateAdvanced and Advanced both include a mutual audition.
 When applying for either of these programs, please sign up for Lindy Hop IntermediateAdvanced and Advanced at the registration page on My Herräng.